shaokun11/move-me2/subnet/movement-evm-benchmark/readme.md

 Movement Evm Stress Test
 =====================

-A stress test for the Movement project.
+A stress test for the Movement subnet project.

 Usage
 -----